 Sore throat, cough and runny nose.
 They can feel like the norm during winter in Michigan, but they can also be warning signs.
 The flu has similar symptoms to the common cold, but it can be much more serious.
-Especially this year given the COVID-19 pandemic, keeping yourself safe from the flu to avoid overcrowding hospitals is more critical than ever.
+Especially as COVID-19 continues, keeping yourself safe from the flu to avoid overcrowding hospitals is especially important.

 It sounds scary, but with a little knowledge, the flu can be both preventable and quickly treatable.
 Here’s a helpful Q&A guide with everything you need to know about the flu this season.